 The data is collected by structured tools or instruments

-The results based on bigger samples that represent the population
+The results are based on larger samples that represent the population

 The study can be replicated or repeated

-The researcher has already a clear idea and definition of the research question
+The researcher already has a clear idea and definition of the research question

-There are several steps which you need to consider to conduct quantitative research.
-Bryman (5) in his book “Social research methods” distinguishes eleven stages of conducting quantitative research.
+Several steps need to be considered to conduct quantitative research.
+In his book “Social research methods,” Bryman (5) distinguishes eleven stages of conducting quantitative research.

-Stage 1.
-Theory.
+Stage 1: Theory.

-All quantitative research starts with a theory which can be based on previous knowledge or experience.
-The fact that quantitative research starts off with theory signifies the broadly deductive approach to the relationship between theory and research in this tradition.
+All quantitative research starts with a theory based on previous knowledge or experience.
+The fact that quantitative research begins with theory signifies this tradition's broadly deductive approach to the relationship between theory and research.

-Stage 2.
-Hypothesis
+Stage 2: Hypothesis

 It is common outlines of the main steps of quantitative research to suggest that a hypothesis is deduced from the theory and is tested.
 However, a great deal of quantitative research does not entail the specification of a hypothesis, and instead, theory acts loosely as a set of concerns in relation to which social researcher collects data.
-The specification of hypotheses to be tested is particularly likely to be found in experimental research but is often found as well in survey research, which is usually based on cross-sectional design.
+The specification of hypotheses to be tested is particularly likely to be found in experimental research but is often found as well in survey research, which is based on a cross-sectional design.

-Stage 3.
-Study design
+Stage 3: Study design

-After you developed a theory and a researcher question it is the right time to choose which study design is the most suitable to answer your questions.
-There are a lot of different study designs that might be used during CLM or conducting community-based research.
+After developing a theory and research question, the next step is to select the most suitable study design to answer your questions.
+Many study designs apply to CLM or conducting community-based research.
+Examples include: